Shopify/polaris/UNRELEASED.md

 - Added new `resourceType`, `initialQuery`, and `showVariants` props to `ResourcePicker` which aligns with the Shopify App Bridge API
 - Added Shopify App Bridge support to new components `Toast` and `Loading`

+#### License

+- Updated the license from MIT to a custom license based on MIT.
+The new license restricts Polaris usage to applications that integrate or interoperate with Shopify software or services, with additional restrictions for external, stand-alone applications.

 ### Documentation

 - Updated banner guidelines to make it clearer when success banners should be used vs success toasts. ([#2046](https://github.com/Shopify/polaris-react/pull/2046))